pencer-io/pencer-io.github.io/_posts/setting-up-github.md

  Jekyll is a static site generator.
 You give it text written in your favorite markup language and it uses layouts to create a static website.
 You can tweak how you want the site URLs to look, what data gets displayed on the site, and more.
 ```

-If you've never heard of Jekyll, don't worry for now because the way it's implemented on GitHub makes it really easy to deal with.
+If you've never heard of Jekyll, don't worry for now, because the way it's implemented on GitHub makes it really easy to deal with.
 We'll be going through using Jekyll a lot through out these guides, so by the end of it you'll be much more confident.
-Find more information on what that means [here.](https://jekyllrb.com/)
+You can find lots more information about Jekyll by going to their site [here.](https://jekyllrb.com/)

 ## Markdown